jfspps/laravel_task_list/README.md

 The database tables are found in [database](/database), resulting from [migration](https://laravel.com/docs/11.x/installation#databases-and-migrations) (version control for databases, enabling developers to define and share the application's schema).
+Typically, run a database migration when creating or updating a database schema.

 To migrate a database (needed if one were to use a database other than SQLite), enter: